Nelyntu/Cerveau/README.md

 ## Before you start

+You should know it's a fork from VZGCoders/TwitchPHP.
-Before you start using this Library, you **need** to know how PHP works, you need to know the language and you need to know how Event Loops and Promises work.
+Before you start using this Library, you **need** to know how PHP works, you need to know the language, how Event Loops and Promises work.
 This is a fundamental requirement before you start.
 Without this knowledge, you will only suffer.

 ## FAQ